Welcomes you ....

-**** Glazebury CC are always on the lookout for new players each season; so no matter what your age, skill level or experience, whether you have played cricket before or are wanting to take up the sport for the first time, if you're interested in joining the club we'd love to hear from you!
-Please see the 'About GCC' page for how to get in touch with us .... ****
+**** Due to several of our older members retiring in recent seasons, we are now on the lookout for new players for Season 2016 & on-wards to strengthen our club & in order to maintain our 2 senior teams, and in addition we are looking for juniors to expand our junior section; so no matter what your skill level or experience, whether you have played cricket before or are starting out in the sport, we'd love to hear from you & any of your friends who also maybe interested in joining us!
+Please see the 'About GCC' page on this site for how to get in touch with us .... ****

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.

 Cricket clubs can play a key role in the successful delivery of Building Partnerships – cricket's strategic plan for 2006-2009 - by supporting the delivery and implementation of the following programmes:

 The ECB Clubmark and community cricket clubs play a central role in all of these programmes and Clubmark will provide the standards that clubs involved in these programmes will aspire to.

 In addition, it is expected that clubs who achieve the ECB Clubmark will be recognised and rewarded for their hard work and commitment to club cricket in England and Wales.

 By registering to work towards ECB Clubmark, clubs join a growing number of cricket clubs across England and Wales that are prioritising junior development, creating a benchmark for high quality community club cricket.

 County Cricket Development Managers can help clubs through the process of achieving ECB Clubmark Accreditation.

 ECB Clubmark gives clubs an opportunity to write and implement new procedures as well as acknowledge existing practices.
 Cricket clubs are required to present evidence and demonstrate implementation across four different themes, culminating in the production of a Club Development Plan.